xfridrik/ppds/README.md

 # PPDS assigment 2 - Barber shop
 In this assigment we deal _sleeping barber_ problem with possible customer overrun.
 ## Sleeping barber problem
+_Sleeping barber_ problem is analogy based on barbershop with one barber who cuts only one customer's hair at a time and waiting room with N seats.
+The barber sleeps if he has no customers and the next customer has to wake him up.
+When she starts cutting, other customers have to wait in the waiting room and if it fills up, they have to leave.[^1]
 ## Implementation requirements
 ## Barber shop implementation
 ### Shared object